theobald-software/kb.theobald-software.github.io/content/_xtract-rs/connection-string-edit-button-disabled.md

 You can find information on the Visual Studio Update 2 [here](https://support.microsoft.com/en-us/help/2927432/description-of-visual-studio-2013-update-2).

-After succesfully updating Visual Studio 2012 and restarting your machine the edit button for the DataSource works well.
+After successfully updating Visual Studio 2012 and restarting your machine the edit button for the DataSource works well.

 ![VS2012-Update-OK](/img/contents/VS2012-Update-OK.png){:class="img-responsive"}